Construction Timekeeping Software: Track Hours Without the Headache

 Should we choose strict geofencing or alert-based geofencing?

 It depends on your enforcement style.
-Timeero restricts clock-ins outside the geofence (zero tolerance), while ClockShark allows clock-ins but alerts supervisors.
+Timeero restricts clock-ins outside the geofence (zero tolerance), while ClockShark allows clock-ins but alerts supervisors7.
 Strict enforcement works best for compliance-critical public works.
 Alert-based works better when crews legitimately operate near multiple jobsites.

 Can older construction workers learn to use these apps?

 Yes.
 Construction timekeeping apps are designed for field workers, with large buttons, simple workflows, and high-contrast displays.
-The construction workforce's median age exceeds 42, so platform designers build for accessibility.
+The construction workforce's median age exceeds 4210, so platform designers build for accessibility.
 Most adoption challenges come from insufficient training and change management— not the technology itself.